GRESB

 GRESB is a Netherlands-based company that operates an annual sustainability assessment for standing real estate investments, real estate projects in development, infrastructure funds, and infrastructure assets.
 From these assessments, it provides standardized and validated environmental, social, and governance (ESG) data and benchmarks for the real assets investment community.
-Academic research has demonstrated that GRESB participation is a predicator of fund-level financial returns.
+Some academic research papers have demonstrated that GRESB participation is a predicator of fund-level financial returns.

 History and organizational structure

 GRESB was established in 2009 as a collaboration between a group of pension funds and Maastricht University to assess the sustainability of real estate fund managers, later expanding into infrastructure.
 In 2014 the company was acquired by GBCI and then sold in 2020 through a management buyout in conjunction with Summit Partners.
 In 2024, General Atlantic acquired a majority stake in GRESB.

 Today, GRESB is a certified B Corp with an associated but independent not-for-profit foundation that owns and governs the ESG standards upon which the GRESB assessments are based.